frostburn/hewmp/README.md

 1/6:1/5:1/4
 ```
 ### Chord Symbols
-HEWMP comes with a chord system that applies inflections to chord tones
+HEWMP comes with a chord system that applies inflections and ups-and-downs to chord tones
 ```
 $ Major seventh chord with syntonic inflections on the major third and the major seventh =M7-